numfocus/gsoc/CONTRIBUTING-mentors.md

 administrator and take responsibility to communicate with NumFOCUS and advertise GSoC to the community of their organization.

+You can signup as a participating org with us until the application deadline for the current year or up to 5 days after Google announces that NumFOCUS is participating as a umbrella org.

 ## Mentors

 To be a mentor please tell your sub-org administrator so he can give you all the information you need to sign up.

-## Project Ideas
+## Projects

+Please make sure that the project can be partly completed during the summer so that students pass the final evaluation.
+Please also read the [student guide][CS], especially our requirements from students.

-There has to be at least one primary mentor per project.
-We recommend that you have backup mentors for students as well.
+There has to be at least one primary mentor and one backup mentor per project.
+This means you should have at least 2 mentors available.
 A mentor can only be 'primary' for one student but a backup for as many as he likes.

-**Short Version**

-Please make sure that the project can be partly completed during the summer so that students pass the final evaluation.
-Please also read the [student guide][CS]

-**Long Version**

-If you have a proposal,
+If you have a proposal you can use our [proposal templates][template] and publish the ideas list here or you can link to an ideas list on one of your own websites/repositories.

+To publish your project ideas here follow this guide.

 1.  copy `YYYY/ideas/skeleton.md` to `YYYY/ideas/title-of-my-proposal.md`
     where `YYYY` is the currently year